Overheating (hyperthermia)

 • Weak, rapid pulse

-The symptoms of hyperthermia develop progressively and can vary depending on severity.
-In early stages, affected animals show increased panting, elevated respiratory rate, increased heart rate, and restless behavior.
+The symptoms of hyperthermia develop progressively and can vary depending on the severity.
+In the early stages, affected animals show increased Panting, increased respiratory rate, increased heartbeat and restless behavior.
 The mucous membranes appear intensely red and salivation increases.
-Many animals actively seek cooler spots or lie down on cool surfaces.
+Many animals actively seek out cooler places or lie down on cool surfaces.

-As overheating progresses, weakness, dizziness, and coordination problems occur.
-The animals may stagger or show an unsteady gait.
-Vomiting and diarrhea are common accompanying symptoms.
-The respiratory rate continues to increase while the depth of breathing decreases – panting becomes more shallow and ineffective.
+As overheating progresses, weakness, Drowsiness, and Coordination disorders occur.
+The animals may Staggering / ataxia or show an unsteady gait.
+Vomiting and Diarrhea are common accompanying symptoms.
+The respiratory rate continues to increase, while the depth of breathing decreases – the Panting becomes more superficial and ineffective.

-In severe cases, neurological symptoms such as muscle tremors, seizures, or even unconsciousness occur.
-The pulse becomes weak and rapid, and the mucous membranes may turn bluish due to oxygen deficiency.
-Without immediate treatment, organ failure, coagulation disorders (DIC), cerebral edema, and ultimately death are imminent.
-At body temperatures above 43°C, the prognosis is extremely unfavorable, as irreversible cell damage occurs in vital organs.
+In severe cases, neurological symptoms such as muscle tremors, Seizures or even unconsciousness occur.
+The pulse becomes weak and rapid, and the mucous membranes may turn bluish due to lack of oxygen.
+Without immediate treatment, organ failure, coagulation disorders (DIC), cerebral edema and finally Death threaten.
+At body temperatures above 43 °C, the Prognosis is extremely unfavorable, as irreversible cell damage occurs in vital organs.

 First Aid

-• Move your pet to a shaded, cool place.
+1. Take your pet to a shady, cool place.

-• Wet the animal’s belly (less hair) with water or place wet towels on the animal.
+3. Wet the animal’s abdomen (few hairs) with water or place wet towels on the animal.

-• If you’re at home and have enough water available, soak your entire pet to the skin.
+4. If you are at home and have enough water available, soak your entire animal down to the skin.

-• Offer water that’s not too cold, but don’t force it to drink.
+5. Offer it water that is not too cold, but do not force it to drink anything.

-If your pet is unconscious or breathing doesn’t calm down or body temperature is around 40 degrees Celsius or rising to this range, take your pet to a veterinarian immediately.
+If your animal is unconscious or its breathing does not calm down, or if its body temperature is around 40 degrees Celsius or is rising in this range, immediately take your animal to a veterinarian.

-There is a risk of “heat stroke”, which can lead to brain and other organ damage and is life-threatening.
+There is a risk of “Heatstroke”, which leads to damage to the brain and other organs and is life-threatening.

-If possible, continue cooling your pet with wet towels until you reach the veterinarian.
+If possible, continue to cool your animal with wet towels until you arrive at the veterinarian.

 Diagnosis

-The diagnosis of hyperthermia is primarily made by measuring body temperature in conjunction with clinical examination and medical history.
-Rectal temperature measurement is the gold standard.
-It is important to distinguish between hyperthermia and fever, as the treatment approaches differ.
-For hyperthermia, cooling is the primary focus, while for fever, treating the underlying cause is the priority.
+The diagnosis of hyperthermia is made primarily by measuring body temperature in conjunction with the clinical examination and the medical history.
+A rectal temperature measurement is the gold standard.
+It is important to distinguish between hyperthermia and Fever, as the treatment approaches are different.
+With hyperthermia, the focus is on cooling, while with Fever, the primary focus is on combating the causes.

 In veterinary practice, additional diagnostic procedures are used to assess the extent of organ damage.
-Blood tests provide information about electrolyte imbalances, kidney and liver function, and acid-base balance.
-A complete blood count can indicate inflammation or coagulation disorders.
-Blood lactate measurement serves as a marker for tissue perfusion and the severity of shock.
+Blood tests provide information about electrolyte shifts, kidney and liver function, and the acid-base balance.
+A complete blood count can provide indications of Inflammatory conditions or coagulation disorders.
+The determination of lactate in the blood serves as a marker for tissue perfusion and the severity of the shock condition.

-In severe cases, imaging techniques such as ultrasound may be used to identify organ damage.
-An ECG helps to detect heat-related cardiac arrhythmias.
-In specialized facilities, advanced neurological examinations can also be conducted to assess brain damage.
+In severe cases, imaging techniques such as ultrasound can be used to identify organ damage.
+An ECG helps to detect heat-related Cardiac arrhythmia.
+In specialized facilities, extended neurological examinations can also be carried out to assess brain damage.

 Further veterinary measures

-In the small animal practice / clinic, your pet can be shaved and further cooling promoted.
+In the small animal practice/Klinik, your animal can be shaved and further cooling can be promoted.

-Consequential damages such as cerebral edema, disruption of water, electrolyte, and acid-base balance, or hypoglycemia can be detected and treated through laboratory diagnostic tests.
+Secondary damage such as cerebral edema, derangement of the water, electrolyte and acid-base balance or hypoglycemia can be detected and treated by laboratory diagnostic tests.

 Supplement

-Treating hyperthermia requires quick action and follows a multi-step approach.
-Initial care aims at controlled lowering of body temperature.
-This should be done gradually to avoid too rapid a temperature drop, which can be dangerous in itself.
+The therapy for hyperthermia requires quick action and follows a multi-stage approach.
+Initial care aims to control the lowering of body temperature.
+This should be done gradually to avoid a too rapid drop in temperature, which can itself be dangerous.

-As an immediate measure, the animal is moved to a cool, shaded place and wetted with lukewarm (not ice-cold) water, especially on thinly haired areas like the belly, armpits, and groin, where large blood vessels run close to the skin surface.
-Damp towels can be applied and changed regularly.
+As an immediate measure, the animal is taken to a cool, shady place and moistened with lukewarm (not ice-cold) water, especially in sparsely haired areas such as the abdomen, armpits and groin, where large blood vessels run close to the skin surface.
+Damp cloths can be placed on and changed regularly.
 Fans support evaporative cooling.
-The temperature should be continuously monitored, and cooling should be stopped when about 39.5°C is reached to avoid hypothermia.
+The temperature should be monitored continuously, and cooling should be stopped when about 39.5 °C is reached to avoid hypothermia.

-Intensified therapy is provided in the veterinary practice or hospital.
-Intravenous fluid administration corrects dehydration and supports circulatory function.
-Oxygen is administered as needed.
-Medication may include anticonvulsants for convulsions, mannitol for cerebral edema, and coagulation factors for blood coagulation disorders.
-In severe cases, intensive care monitoring with continuous ECG and blood pressure monitoring may be necessary.
+In veterinary practice or Klinik, the therapy is intensified.
+Intravenous fluid administration compensates for Dehydration and supports circulatory function.
+Oxygen is administered if necessary.
+Drug treatments may include anticonvulsants for Seizures, mannitol for cerebral edema, and coagulation factors for blood coagulation disorders.
+In severe cases, intensive care monitoring with continuous ECG monitoring and blood pressure measurement may be necessary.

 Prognosis and aftercare

-The prognosis for hyperthermia depends significantly on the peak body temperature reached, the duration of overheating, and the speed of initiated treatment.
-With early intervention and moderate overheating, the prognosis is usually good.
-In severe cases with temperatures above 42 °C and existing organ damage, the prognosis may be poor despite intensive treatment.
+The Prognosis for hyperthermia depends largely on the level of body temperature reached, the duration of overheating and the speed of treatment initiated.
+With early intervention and moderate overheating, the Prognosis is usually good.
+In severe cases with temperatures above 42 °C and organ damage that has already occurred, the Prognosis can be unfavorable despite intensive treatment.

 Aftercare plays a crucial role in complete recovery.
-In the first 24-48 hours following heatstroke, there is an increased risk of complications such as acute kidney failure, liver damage, or coagulation disorders.
-Regular follow-up checks with blood tests are therefore important to detect and treat organ damage early.
+In the first 24–48 hours after Heatstroke, there is an increased risk of complications such as acute renal failure, liver damage or coagulation disorders.
+Regular follow-up examinations with blood tests are therefore important in order to detect and treat organ damage early.

-In the long term, animals that have survived severe heatstroke may develop increased sensitivity to heat.
-Owners should therefore be particularly cautious and consistently implement preventive measures.
-Some animals may also retain neurological residual effects that require longer-term therapy.
+In the long term, animals that have survived severe Heatstroke may develop increased sensitivity to heat.
+Owners should therefore be particularly careful and consistently implement preventive measures.
+Some animals may also have neurological residues that require longer-term therapy.

 Summary

-Hyperthermia in dogs and cats represents a potentially life-threatening emergency that requires quick action.
-The main causes are high ambient temperatures and excessive physical exertion in warm conditions.
-Brachycephalic breeds, overweight animals, very young or old animals, and those with pre-existing conditions are particularly at risk.
+Hyperthermia in dogs and cats is a potentially life-threatening emergency that requires quick action.
+The main causes are high ambient temperatures and excessive physical exertion in the heat.
+Brachycephalic breeds, Overweight animals, very young or old animals and animals with pre-existing conditions are particularly at risk.

-Symptoms develop progressively, from increased panting to coordination problems, unconsciousness, and organ failure.
-Diagnosis is made through temperature measurement and clinical examination, supplemented by laboratory diagnostic procedures to assess organ damage.
+The symptoms develop progressively, from increased Panting to Coordination disorders to unconsciousness and organ failure.
+The diagnosis is made by measuring the temperature and clinical examination, supplemented by laboratory diagnostic procedures to assess organ damage.

-Treatment includes controlled lowering of body temperature, fluid therapy, and management of complications.
-The prognosis is usually good with early intervention but can be poor in severe cases with organ failure.
-Preventive measures such as avoiding exertion in heat and never leaving animals in cars are crucial to prevent hyperthermia.
+The therapy includes controlled lowering of body temperature, fluid therapy and treatment of complications.
+The Prognosis is usually good with early intervention, but can be unfavorable in severe cases with organ failure.
+Preventive measures such as avoiding exertion in the heat and never leaving animals in the car are crucial to prevent hyperthermia.

 Outlook on current research

-Current research in the field of hyperthermia in small animals focuses on several key areas.
-New biomarkers are being investigated to enable earlier detection of organ damage.
-Studies on specific laboratory parameters such as heat shock proteins could allow for more precise prognosis in the future.
+Research in the field of hyperthermia in small animals is currently focused on several key areas.
+New biomarkers are being investigated that should enable earlier detection of organ damage.
+Studies on specific laboratory parameters such as heat shock proteins could allow a more precise Prognosis in the future.

 Another area of research concerns innovative cooling methods.
 Experimental approaches such as selective brain cooling or special cooling infusions are showing promising results in initial studies.
-The development of drugs specifically targeting the inflammation cascade triggered by heat is also a focus of current investigations.
+The development of drugs that specifically interrupt the cascade of Inflammatory conditions triggered by heat is also the focus of current investigations.

-Genetic studies in brachycephalic breeds could lead to long-term breeding recommendations that reduce the risk of heat-related problems.
-In parallel, improved prevention strategies are being developed, including wearables for temperature monitoring and early warning systems for pet owners.
+Genetic studies in brachycephalic breeds could lead to breeding recommendations in the long term that reduce the risk of heat-related problems.
+At the same time, improved prevention strategies are being developed, including wearables for temperature monitoring and early warning systems for pet owners.

 Frequently asked questions (FAQs)

-1. At what temperature is hyperthermia considered dangerous for dogs and cats?
+1. From what temperature is there a dangerous hyperthermia in dogs and cats?

-Acute danger exists at a body temperature of about 41°C. Temperatures above 42°C can already lead to irreversible organ damage.
+There is an acute danger from a body temperature of around 41 °C. Temperatures above 42 °C can already lead to irreversible organ damage.

 2. How long does it take for an animal to overheat in a closed car?

-At outside temperatures from 20°C, a car in the sun can heat up to dangerous temperatures within 10-30 minutes, even with slightly open windows.
+At outside temperatures of 20 °C or more, a car in the sun can heat up to dangerous temperatures within 10–30 minutes, even with the windows slightly open.

 3. Which dog breeds are particularly susceptible to overheating?

-Particularly at risk are brachycephalic (short-headed) breeds such as pugs, bulldogs, boxers, Pekingese, as well as long-haired breeds and dogs with dark fur.
+Brachycephalic (short-headed) breeds such as pugs, bulldogs, boxers, Pekingese, as well as long-haired breeds and dogs with dark fur are particularly at risk.

 4. Can I give my overheated animal ice cubes or very cold water?

-No, water that is too cold can cause shock and constrict blood vessels, which worsens heat dissipation.
-Instead, use lukewarm to cool water.
+No, water that is too cold can trigger shock and constrict the blood vessels, which impairs heat release.
+Use lukewarm to cool water instead.

-Extreme exhaustion can be an early sign of heat stroke.
-Look out for heavy panting, staggering gait, glassy eyes, dark red tongue, and dullness as warning signs.
+Extreme exhaustion can be an early sign of Heatstroke.
+Watch out for severe Panting, Staggering / ataxia gait, glassy eyes, dark red tongue and Drowsiness as warning signs.

-7. How can I best cool my animal on hot days?
+7. What is the best way to cool my animal on hot days?

-Provide cool, shady resting places, set up several water bowls, use damp towels as a lying surface, and plan walks in the early morning or late evening hours.
+Offer cool, shady resting places, provide several water bowls, use damp towels as a base and plan walks in the early morning or late evening hours.

-8. Is it dangerous if my dog shivers after swimming in cold water?
+8. Is it dangerous if my dog is shivering after swimming in cold water?

 Slight shivering after swimming is normal and a sign that the body is trying to produce heat.
-However, be careful not to let hypothermia set in.
+However, make sure that hypothermia does not occur.

-Yes, although cats can often handle heat better than dogs, they are also at risk, especially if they are trapped in overheated rooms or if they are brachycephalic breeds such as Persian cats.
+Yes, although cats can often cope with heat better than dogs, they are also at risk, especially if they are trapped in overheated rooms or if they are brachycephalic breeds such as Persian cats.

 10. How do I prepare my animal for hot summer days?

-Gradually acclimate your animal to rising temperatures, ensure adequate fluid intake, avoid obesity, and adjust activities to the temperatures.
+Gradually get your animal used to rising temperatures, ensure adequate hydration, avoid Overweight and adapt activities to the temperatures.

 Literature